stefanha/git-publish/README.rst

   $ git config git-publish.base origin/master # for all branches
   $ git config branch.foo.gitpublishbase origin/master # for one branch

-Tag messages have a summary (or subject line) and a description (or blurb).
-When send email integration is used the summary is put into the cover letter
-Subject: line while the description is put into the body.

-When prompting for tag messages on v2, v3, or other incremental revisions, the previous revision's tag message is used as the starting point.
-This is handy for updating the existing description and keeping a changelog of the difference between revisions.

 Send email integration
 ======================